javierarmendariz/react-accordeon/README.md

   This component accepts any string or any valid React component to render the Panel Header.

   #### Props
-  This does not required any property at this moment.
+  This does not require any property at this moment.

   ### `<Content>`
   Any string, html tag, or a valid React component

   #### Props
-  This does not required any property at this moment.
+  This does not require any property at this moment.

   ## Examples
   Accordeon with plain strings in the Nav and Content